 • You can eventually cancel PMI: Lenders are required to automatically cancel PMI when the loan balance gets to 78% LTV of the original value of the home.
 You also can ask your lender to cancel PMI on the date when the principal balance of your mortgage falls to 80% of the original home value.

-You may be able to find down payment assistance: City, county, and state down payment assistance programs are out there.
-They may take the form of grants or second mortgages, some with deferred payments or a forgivable balance.
+You may be able to find down payment assistance: City, county, and state down payment assistance programs are out there, and SoFi’s survey suggests they don’t get enough attention: About half (49%) of the homebuyers who said they were challenged to come up with a down payment hadn’t looked into city or state down payment assistance programs.
+The assistance may take the form of grants or second mortgages, some with deferred payments or a forgivable balance.

 The Takeaway

 What is the average down payment on a house?
-Currently, it’s about 13% of the home’s purchase price, which usually means mortgage insurance and higher payments for the buyer.
+Currently, it’s about 15% of the home’s purchase price, which usually means mortgage insurance and higher payments for the buyer.
 But buyers who put less than 20% down on a house unlock the door to homeownership every day.
-They can be helped along by such options as government loans, down payment assistance, and other programs.
+If you want to join them, you can be helped along by low down payments for first-time homebuyers, as well as government loans, down payment assistance, and other programs.

 SoFi Mortgages